 Distance:- 8 miles (13 km) with over 1000 feet (304 m) in elevation gain.

-Tip: Using the wooden staircase, make your way down to the Red Rock viewing point for beautiful panoramic views of Lower Yellowstone Falls from a distance.
+Tip: Take the wooden staircase down to the Red Rock viewing point.
+It’s the perfect spot to capture a panoramic photo of Lower Yellowstone Falls from a distance.

 Nick | Illness to Ultra

 Distance: 3 miles (4.8 km) out and back with 250 feet in elevation gain.